Connections & Community

 Communities and employers need strong leaders. iCademy Global is deliberate in teaching, modeling, and monitoring strategies for growing leadership.
 Students practice habits that are independent and interdependent in nature.
 These habits provide the scaffolding for them to be successful in their academics, relationships, and personal growth.

 The K-5 curriculum provides the hands-on components needed to deliver instruction and enhance learning.
-It is aligned with state standards and promotes 21st Century skills by nurturing curiosity, wonder and creativity, encouraging self-directed learning, making real-world connections, developing higher-order thinking and using communication skills.
+Our curriculum aligns with state standards and promotes 21st Century skills by nurturing curiosity, wonder and creativity, encouraging self-directed learning, making real-world connections, developing higher-order thinking and using communication skills.

-Field ExperiencesiCademy students immerse themselves in cultural and global awareness.
-In k-5, we explore the world by learning about neighbors, daily practicing a foreign language and invest in understanding that we are more alike than different.
+iCademy students immerse themselves in cultural and global awareness.
+In K-5, we explore the world by learning about our neighbors, daily practicing a foreign language and understanding that we are more alike than different.

 Role of the Student